High Voltage: Lithium supply needs to increase 1700pc by 2040 to meet COP26 goals

 Outside China, Tesla recently flagged a move to LFP for its high volume, standard range Model 3 and Model Y electric cars, marking what could be a wider shift away from the more expensive nickel cobalt aluminium (NCA) chemistry.

 It’s not the only company making that move.
 Ford has also flagged that it will use LFPs in some commercial vehicles while German giant Volkswagen also plans to use LFPs.

 However, even if LFP does eat into the incumbent market, the EV world will still need a lot of nickel and cobalt.

 Exactly.
 It’s not one or the other.
-The universe is expanding and the [email protected] becoming battery powered.
+The universe is expanding and the world@is becoming battery powered.

 — Simon Moores (@sdmoores) November 8, 2021

 Korean battery players are actually increasing the ratio of nickel in some batteries to make them more powerful.

 LG Energy Solution has developed NCMA (nickel cobalt manganese aluminium) batteries that contain 90 per cent nickel, while Samsung SDI has come up with NCA (nickel cobalt aluminium) batteries that contain 91 per cent nickel.